Chamomile

 Chamomile:

-Chamomile is traditional use for Anxiety or nervousness, caffeine-withdrawal headache, candida, colic, convulsions, crankiness in infants, diverticulitis, , , flatulence, gastritis, gout, headache, heartburn, hives, hyperactivity, hysteria, indigestion or general digestive distress, insomnia, intestinal cramping, irritability, irritable bowel, stress, lumbago, menstrual cramps, migraines, morning sickness, overactive bladder, pain, restlessness, rheumatism, sciatica, teething, ulcers
+Chamomile is traditional use for Anxiety or , caffeine-withdrawal headache, candida, colic, convulsions, crankiness in infants, diverticulitis, dyspepsia, fever, flatulence, gastritis, gout, headache, heartburn, hives, hyperactivity, hysteria, or general digestive distress, insomnia, intestinal cramping, irritability, irritable bowel, liver stress, lumbago, , migraines, morning sickness, overactive bladder, pain, restlessness, rheumatism, sciatica, teething,

 Warning: No known interactions.